SvizelPritula/fingerprint-struct/fingerprint-struct/README.md

 It provides a `Fingerprint` trait which represents a type whose hash can be computed.
 It's implemented by default for most common types from `std`, such as primitives like `u32` or `bool`, collections like `Vec` or `BTreeSet`, pointers like `Box` or `Rc` or specialized types like `IpAddress`.
 It also provides a derive macro which generates a `Fingerprint` implementation for any struct or enum.

+Hashes are considered stable, changes to how a given data structure is hashed will cause a minor version bump.
+Note that making a change to your own type definitions might introduce hash collisions.
+To avoid this, you can include a version number in your data structures.

 ## Instalation

 Add the following lines to `Cargo.toml`: